fkantner/Landing/README.md

  * Update the jpgs in the style to be presented better
  * Change to use more pure functional JS programming

+I should also note that the current pics were taken from here: https://unsplash.com/s/photos/jesus